NAME

 Marshal also expands any user mail aliases contained in /mail/box/username/names.
 The format of the alias file is the same as that for system aliases, see aliasmail(8).

 Marshal uses the login name as the reply address.
-This can be overriden using the environment variable upasname.
+This can be overridden using the environment variable upasname.
 Its value will become both the envelope and From: mailbox name.
 For example:

 upasname=natasha@kremvax.com mail boris@squirrel.com